Hillary30/Wordle/README.md

     ```
     git clone https://github.com/ethanmaxey/Wordle.git
     ```

-2. Set up a virtual environment:
+2. Set up a virtual environment.
+If you don't want to use a virtual environment, skip to step 5, in step 5, it should auto install the dependencies:

     ```
     cd Wordle